JeredArc/jeredmgr/README.md

 In the `projects` directory, there are additionally stored:
 - an obligatory `<project-name>.docker-compose.yml` file or link for enabled type `docker` projects, which will be used for all `docker compose` commands
-- an obligatory `<project-name>.service` file or link for enabled type `service` projects, where a link in /etc/systemd/system/ will point to
+- an obligatory `<project-name>.service` file or link for enabled type `service` projects, to which a link in `/etc/systemd/system/` will point to

 The global GitHub PAT is stored in `global-pat.txt` and can be modified there.